exercism/ruby/exercises/concept/log-line-parser/.docs/instructions.md

 - `ERROR`

 You have three tasks, each of which will take a log line and ask you to do something with it.
+There are lots of ways to solve these tasks - choose your favourite methods from the examples above and see what you can come up with.

 ## 1. Get message from a log line